Eucera fasciatella

 A female mournful long-horned bee (Melissodes tristis) foraging on shrubby blue sage in Hidalgo County in April 2019.

-A male Melissodes tristis on milkweed.
-The male Melissodes tristis has a black clypeus (the face-part above the jaws), an unusual trait for a male long-horned bee.
+A male Melissodes tristis on milkweed: the male Melissodes tristis has a black clypeus (the face-part above the jaws), an unusual trait for a male long-horned bee.
 The clypeus is hidden here behind a thatch of white facial hair.
 (Photograph copyright 2017 J. A. Winget).

 A female Melissodes tristis long-horned bee